Bieber excels, Indians outlast Giolito, White Sox 2-0 in 10

 After pinch-hitter Yu Chang flied out, Roberto Perez drove in a run with an RBI single.
 Pinch-hitter Amed Rosario added an RBI double.

-Bieber (1-1) struck out at least eight in his 15th straight game, breaking Corey Kluber’s club record in 2017.
+Bieber struck out at least eight in his 15th straight game, breaking Corey Kluber’s club record in 2017.
+He fanned five in a row at one point, and 85 of his 113 pitches were strikes.

+“I think early in the game it was pretty clear and obvious that they weren’t trying to get deep into counts and they were trying to be aggressive, and fortunately, I was able to kind of find my stuff from the get and force contact,” Bieber said.
+“And we got an incredible defense.”

 James Karinchak worked the 10th for his first save, retiring Jake Lamb on a game-ending fly to the right-field warning track.